11 Data visualization with ggplot2

 scale_color_jco() +

-labs(x = "GDP per capita ($)",
+labs(x = "GDP per capita ($)", y = "Cases per 100,000 inhabitants",

-size = "Proportion tested",
+color = "Region", size = "Proportion tested",

-title = "Confirmed cases per 100,000 inhabitants, GDP per \ncapita, and COVID-19 testing rate by country",
+GDP per capita, and COVID-19 testing rate by country",

 subtitle = "May 20, 2021",

-caption = "Source Data: Covid-19 related data from {tidycovid19} package",
+caption = "Source Data: Covid-19 related data.", tag = 'A')

 Element name

 .
-For example, we can specify the title in plot, axis, and legend with the element names plot.title
+For example, we can specify the title element in plot, axis, and legend with the element names plot.title

 , axis.title